Angelgralsh/Oracle-Alura-Retoos/README.md

 # Oracle-Alura
-This repository is a summarize challenges during curse
+This repository is a summarize challenges during course